Nature’s Metropolis Turns 25: A Conversation with William Cronon

 PR: How did you choose Chicago?

 One other thing to add is that the great British historian Asa Briggs used the term “shock city,” saying that for any given historical period from the Enlightening forward, there are certain cities that stand as the shocking symbol of an emerging modernity that is unrecognizable to the period before.
-In the 18th century it’s Manchester.
-In the early 19th century, Manchester and Birmingham.
-In the first half of the 21st century, it’s Los Angeles.
-But for the second half of the 19th century, there’s no question that it was Chicago.
+In the eighteenth century, it’s Manchester.
+In the early nineteenth century, Manchester and Birmingham.
+In the first half of the twenty-first century, it’s Los Angeles.
+But for the second half of the nineteenth century, there’s no question that it was Chicago.
 People who came to Chicago had that reaction—that they were seeing the future—and they were disturbed by the future they thought they were seeing.

 I had an economic historian on my dissertation committee, a wonderful historian named Bill Parker, who said you really can’t do just Chicago, you need to do six cities so you can compare them, because otherwise you can’t make causal claims.
 You’re only making narrative, descriptive claims.
 (And that was OK with me; I’m OK with narrative, descriptive claims.)
 But I was very conscious that the story I wanted to tell about Chicago has analogs all over the world today.
 So the idea that there is a city that is serving as the interface between a much larger globalizing economy, a kind of colonial outpost with a set of emerging connections with a periphery, and that city is coordinating the transformation of the periphery on behalf of capital and power, that’s the story of modernity.
 And Chicago is an amazing example.
 But it’s not at all hard to see on the Pearl River Delta right now that story is unfolding.
 That story has unfolded in Brazil.
 It’s unfolded in many, many other parts of the world.